aglover/hairy-octo-robot/README.md

 # Hairy Octo Robot

 Simple Node, Coffeescript, and jQuery Mobile template (plus deployment to Heroku).
 And connect-assets for Coffeescript includes.
+This project makes use of Jade as a template engine.

 ## Installation